KevinBean/example-gh-actions/Readme.md

 df.to_csv("square.csv", index=False)
 ```

-all of the code exists in a `.ipynb` file, which is a Jupyter notebook file we can run on google Colab.
+This code create a "squere.csv" file, and if there is already a file with that name exist, the old file's name is changed to "latest.csv".
+All of the code exists in a `.ipynb` file, which is a Jupyter notebook file we can run on google Colab or other python environment.

-# Setting up Github Actions
+# Setting up Github Actions to run the code on a schedule

 ## Define a workflow using a YAML file